fabric8io/docker-maven-plugin/doc/manual.md

 * **from** can contain a list of `<image>` elements which specify image names or aliases of containers whose volumes should be imported.
 * **bind** can contain a list of `<volume>` specifications (or 'host mounts).
-Use `/path` to create and expose a new volume in the containaer, `/host_path:/container_path` to mount a host path into the container and `/host_path:/container_path:ro` to bind it read-only.
+Use `/path` to create and expose a new volume in the container, `/host_path:/container_path` to mount a host path into the container and `/host_path:/container_path:ro` to bind it read-only.

 ````xml